-If something appear in the 1970s and is still going strong 40 years on, it is definitely a design classic.
+If something appears in the 1970s and is still going strong over 40 years on, it is definitely a design classic.
 Enter the Kanken backpack by Fjallraven.

 This bag did indeed first appear 40 years ago, created in 1978 to help prevent back problems amongst Swedish schoolchildren.
 The catchphrase is ‘straight back are happy backs’ and those straight backs, courtesy of the Kanken, soon became a common site on Swedish school runs.